 Guaranteed income: Ontario Works payments arrive predictably on the last business day monthly via direct deposit, making repayment more certain than employment income.

-Limited alternatives: Traditional lenders reject welfare recipients due to low income and poor credit scores, leaving expensive payday loans as seemingly the only option.
+Limited alternatives: Traditional lenders reject welfare recipients due to low income and poor credit scores, leaving expensive short-term loans as seemingly the only option.
+Some payday lenders in Canada, including Money Mart, are now rejecting even more applicants under tighter federal lending rules—making affordable alternatives like cash advance apps even more important.

-Debt cycling: When $733 monthly must cover rent, food, utilities, and medications, repaying $575 ($500 borrowed + $75 fee) becomes impossible—forcing new loans to pay old loans.
+Debt cycling: When $733 monthly must cover rent, food, utilities, and medications, repaying $570 ($500 borrowed + $70 fee) becomes impossible—forcing new loans to pay old ones.

-Minimal oversight: While Ontario's Payday Loans Act caps costs at $15 per $100 borrowed, that still amounts to an annual interest rate of 391%, legally extracting maximum fees from vulnerable borrowers.
+Minimal oversight: As of January 1, 2025, Canada's federal payday loan cap limits costs to $14 per $100 borrowed.
+That still amounts to an annual interest rate of 365%, legally extracting maximum fees from vulnerable borrowers facing financial hardship.

 Ontario Works recipients represent ideal payday loan customers from lenders' perspectives—reliable income, limited options, and financial hardship, creating long-term profitable relationships.